 Another of the common survey design mistakes is allowing it to interfere with the user experience.
 We know your survey is important, but if it pops up at the wrong time, in the wrong part of the screen, or interrupts a crucial moment, you’re not going to get the responses you want.
 The result: Response rates are low, completion rates are low, and you’re not getting enough data to really understand the full picture.

 Execution matters.
 You can write a great survey, but if it requires too much effort from your users, very few of them will commit to it.
 For mobile apps, the best way to deploy a survey is within the app itself.
 Avoid interrupting the app experience with a popup that sends them to an online form, email client, or a poorly optimized webpage — it’s disruptive and time-consuming.
 Using an in-app survey tool like Instabug will give them a seamless, distraction-free experience that keeps them in-app and engaged.
 The cool thing about Instabug survey design is that you can target the exact moment the user will see your survey.

 Sin #3.
 You have no idea where you’re going with this survey.

 If you’ve got a lot of random data and no idea what to do with it, it’s probably because your survey plan wasn’t solid before you started writing your questions.
 Maybe you asked some questions that seemed interesting at the time, but now you’re realizing the data isn’t actionable.
+Another of the common survey design mistakes here is not starting with a plan.
 How do you write a survey that nets you information that’s actually useful?